-The revenues decreased during the year mainly due to the number of basic cable subscribers decreasing (Time Warner Cable, AT&T, Verizon California, Inc., and Frontier Communications) and the untimely receipt of \$157,630 of PEG support fees noted in the deferred inflows of resources in Table 3.
-Consequently, the expenditures, which include PEG related expenditures, decreased by \$251,362, due to proper management of the budget.
+The revenues increased during the year mainly due to the number of basic cable subscribers increasing (Charter, AT&T, and Frontier Communications) and the prior year untimely receipt of \$157,630 of PEG support fees noted in the deferred inflows of resources in Table 3.
+Consequently, the expenditures, which include PEG related expenditures, increased by \$206,650, due to more programming being produced, higher insurance rates and building lease costs, and salary increases for staff and contractors.